gmllasacas/laravel_backend_case/README.md

 5. Run the migration and import the data from the CSV

-The CSV is located on database/data/employee_data.csv, give read permissions to the file if necesary, then run the migration command:
+The CSV is located on database/data/employee_data.csv, give read permissions to the file if necessary, then run the migration command:
 ```
 sail artisan migrate:fresh --seed
 ```

 6. API tests

-Import the postman collection and enviroment for the API test.
+Import the postman collection and environment for the API test.

 - The collection: documents/postman/backend_case.postman_collection
-- The enviroment: documentos/postman/backend_case-local.postman_environment.json
+- The environment: documents/postman/backend_case-local.postman_environment.json

-Define the correct url-api-v1 for the enviroment and select the enviroment on postman.
+Define the correct url-api-v1 for the environment and select the environment on postman.

 7. Application tests